maximilionus/telegram-dark-shell/README.md

 # Contributors
-I am grateful to all the contributors to this project.
-You are one of the main reasons this theme is staying up to date with latest versions of Telegram clients. **Thank you**!
+I am grateful to all the contributors of this project.
+You are one of the main reasons this theme is staying up to date. **Thank you**!

 - [kirizdev](https://github.com/kirizdev)
 - [elifian](https://github.com/elifian)